PositionExchange/posichain/README.md

 ## License

-Harmony is licensed under GNU Lesser General Public License v3.0.
+Posichain is licensed under GNU Lesser General Public License v3.0.
 See [`LICENSE`](LICENSE) file for the terms and conditions.

-Harmony includes third-party open-source code.
+Posichain includes third-party open-source code.
 In general, a source subtree with a `LICENSE` or `COPYRIGHT` file is from a third party, and our modifications thereto are licensed under the same third-party open source license.